Stack Choice Is a Security Choice

-- Server Components - Fetch data on the server, send HTML to the client.
-Faster loads, better SEO.
+- Server Components.
+Fetch data on the server, send HTML to the client.
+Faster loads, better SEO, and your database queries never appear in the browser bundle.

-- Server Actions - Mutations without API routes.
+- Server Actions.
+Mutations without API routes.
 Type-safe, validated, secure.
+The right pattern is the obvious pattern.

-The App Router's async server components mean you can query your database directly in your page components - no useEffect, no loading states, no client-side data fetching.
+The security win: the App Router's async server components mean you can query your database directly in your page components.
+No useEffect, no loading states, no client-side data fetching.
+That last one matters most.
+The browser never sees a database call, because the database call doesn't exist in the browser bundle.
+This is the backend-only data access pattern, and Next.js 16 makes it the path of least resistance.

 Supabase: The Database & Auth

-- Auth - Email/password, OAuth providers, magic links
+- Auth.
+Email/password, OAuth providers, magic links, MFA.

-- Row Level Security - Fine-grained access control at the database level
+- Row Level Security.
+Fine-grained access control at the database level, enforced by Postgres itself, not by application code you might forget to write.

 Stripe: The Payment Layer

-- Checkout Sessions - Hosted payment pages that handle 3D Secure, taxes, and more
+- Checkout Sessions.
+Hosted payment pages that handle 3D Secure, taxes, SCA compliance.

-- Global Payments - Support for 135+ currencies and dozens of payment methods
+- Global Payments.
+135+ currencies, dozens of payment methods, PCI handled.

 How They Work Together